 Alright.
 The tips I have presented can never replace the best way for you to have future effective meetings.
 That is to evaluate the meetings you have.
 You could take 5 minutes at the end of a meeting for feedback and ask if something should be changed.
 This will give you an indication on the value of your meetings.
 This can be the most important tip on this list.

-That was my 12 tips for an effective meeting.
+These were my twelve tips for an effective meeting.
 Did I miss any? please write in the comment field below.
 You can also write if you have any corrections or applause!
+I would love to hear what is on your mind after reading this!

 ps.
-I was thinking about mentioning bringing cake to boost morale and participation..
+I should mention bringing cake to boost morale and especially participation.. :)